People and goods are on the move.

 Commuters in Greater MSP enjoy the sixth shortest commute time among major U.S. metropolitan areas — and we have the best highway mobility of any major metro area in the country.
 Our mass transit system also continues to expand, including renowned bus, bike and pedestrian systems and a growing MnPASS Express Lane System that eases commute times for buses, carpools and solo drivers.

 For businesses, Greater MSP is an ideal location from which to distribute products to both coasts.
 Our central location and quick access to I-35 and I-94, both major national thruways, makes it easy for products to arrive anywhere in the continental US relatively quickly.

 Looking for ocean access?
 Greater MSP has it to the north, via the Port of Duluth on Lake Superior.
 Going South, there are three ports on the Mississippi River leading down to the Gulf of Mexico.
-The Lake Superior and Mississippi ports are busy and thriving, transporting a grand total of over 70 million net tons of goods in 2012 alone.
+The Lake Superior and Mississippi ports are busy and thriving, with Minnesota transporting a grand total of over 68.8 million tons of goods in 2015 alone.